sammathur4/Neural-Network-in-Matlab/README.md

 Supervised Learning

 Supervised neural networks are trained to produce desired outputs in response to sample inputs, making them particularly well suited for modeling and controlling dynamic systems, classifying noisy data, and predicting future events.
 Deep Learning Toolbox™ includes four types of supervised networks: feedforward, radial basis, dynamic, and learning vector quantization.

+The output obtained from the network: output =

+    0.0093

+output =

+    0.0417

+output =

+    0.9895

+output =

+    0.9977

+The correct output:
+0
+0
+1
+1

+Hence, the output from neural network is almost equal to the correct output, hence our network is now trained.